 - 1. Equipment: Anglers should use their own equipment.
 Equipment should not be shared unless by the same family group. - 2.
 Bank/Shore Fishing: When fishing from the bank, two metres separation should be maintained between anglers. - 3.
 Boat Fishing (Inland): Two metres separation should be maintained in boats.
 Boats should only contain a maximum of one angler and one ghillie.
 If boats are required to transfer people, the ghillie should make multiple trips and transfer one person at a time. - 4.
 Boat Fishing (Marine): Numbers of fishermen and crew on boats should be restricted to allowed physical distancing.
 Surfaces may need to be sanitised prior and post trip. - 5.
 Public Areas: Public areas, such as huts, should only be opened if physical distancing measures can be maintained.
 Guidance on tourism and hospitality (here) should be referred to.
 Proposing limits on the number of persons in the public area at any one time should be considered. - 6.
 Refreshments: The sharing of refreshments should be avoided.
 Individuals are advised to bring their own refreshments to avoid cross contamination.
-Refreshments should ideally be consumed outside, or inside if there is a large enough space to maintain physical distancing. - 7.
+Refreshments should be consumed outside. - 7.
 Hygiene: Hand sanitiser should be used where appropriate such as before eating and following inadvertent contact with another person. - 8.
-Payment: Fisheries should ensure contactless payment is enabled. - 9.
-Accommodation: Where overnight accommodation is offered or required please refer to The Tourism and Hospitality checklist here.
-Consideration should be given to the Good to Go scheme.
+Payment: Fisheries should ensure contactless payment is enabled. - Accommodation: Those seeking overnight accommodation should make themselves aware of the current restrictions with respect to staying in different types of commercial accommodation businesses.
+The VisitScotland website (see here) contains useful guidance pertaining to various types of accommodation, and contains advice on how many households are permitted to stay where.